 [Section 7 amended by No. 13 of 1982 s.
 6.]

-8. Oath of Commissioner, Deputy Commissioner and Acting Commissioner
+8. Oath or affirmation of Commissioner, Deputy Commissioner and Acting Commissioner

 (1) Before entering upon the exercise of the duties of their respective offices the Commissioner, the Deputy Commissioner and the Acting Commissioner shall each take an oath or affirmation that he will faithfully and impartially perform the duties of his office, and that he will not, except in accordance with this Act, divulge any information received by him under this Act.